sarefo/sarefo.github.io/DuoNat/documentation/DuoNat Codebase Overview.md

 ## Data Files

 1. `taxonInfo.json`: Contains detailed information about individual taxa.
-2. `taxonSets.json`: Defines sets of taxa used in the game.
+2. `taxonPair.json`: Defines pairs of taxa used in the game.
 3. `taxonHierarchy.json`: Represents the taxonomic hierarchy of species.

 ## Key Features and Concepts

-1. Taxon pair/set system for quiz gameplay.
+1. Taxon pair system for quiz gameplay.
 2. Drag-and-drop interface for answering questions.
 3. Dynamic loading and preloading of taxon information and images.
 4. Integration with iNaturalist API for taxon data.
 5. Visualization of taxonomic relationships.
 6. Geographical filtering using world map selection.
-7. Tag-based filtering of taxon sets.
+7. Tag-based filtering of taxon pairs.
 8. Responsive design for various device sizes.

 ## Coding Best Practices